fikriabr/python-30-day-challenges/readme.txt

-Python 30 Day Challenges
+Python Challenges

 Description:
-This project contains a collection of Python programming challenges for 30 days.
+This project contains a collection of Python programming challenges.
 The goal is to improve my coding skills through daily practice and problem solving.

 Instructions:
 1. Clone this repository.